NVIDIA/spark-rapids/docs/compatibility.md

 ## Parsing strings as dates or timestamps

-When converting strings to dates or timestamps using functions like `to_date` and `unix_timestamp`, only a subset of possible formats is supported on GPU with full compatibility with Spark.
+When converting strings to dates or timestamps using functions like `to_date` and `unix_timestamp`, only a subset of possible formats are supported on GPU with full compatibility with Spark.
 The supported formats are:

 - `dd/MM/yyyy`
 - `yyyy-MM-dd`
 - `yyyy-MM-dd HH:mm:ss`

-Other formats may result in incorrect results and will not run on GPU by default.
-Some of the specific issues with other formats are:
+Other formats may result in incorrect results and will not run on the GPU by default.
+Some specific issues with other formats are:

 - Spark supports partial microseconds but the plugin does not
 - The plugin will produce incorrect results for input data that is not in the correct format in some cases

 To enable all formats on GPU, set [`spark.rapids.sql.incompatibleDateFormats.enabled`](configs.md#sql.incompatibleDateFormats.enabled) to `true`.